Baxter Novum Infusion Pump Warning Issued After 2 Deaths, Dozens of Injuries: FDA

 Baxter Novum Infusion Pump Warning Issued After 2 Deaths, Dozens of Injuries FDA

-A federal warning has been issued for Baxter Novum IQ infusion pumps after two deaths were linked to dangerous dosing errors caused by flow rate problems.
+A federal warning has been issued for Baxter Novum IQ infusion pumps, following dozens of reported injuries and at least two deaths that resulted from dangerous dosing errors caused by flow rate problems.

 The U.S. Food and Drug Administration (FDA) issued the Baxter Novum infusion pump early alert on July 22, advising that the pumps must be corrected before use due to a risk of underinfusion when transitioning to higher flow rates.